svewap/abtest2/Documentation/Introduction/Index.rst

 .. only:: html

-	This chapter gives you a basic introduction about the TYPO3 CMS extension "*news*".
+	This chapter gives you a basic introduction about the TYPO3 CMS extension "*abtest2*".

 .. toctree::
 	:maxdepth: 5